 Further, the 10-K is divided into five main sections:

-- Business – A general overview of your main lines of business and operations
+- Business – A general overview your company’s business, particularly main lines of operations

 - Selected Financial Data – Financial data points that provide a clearer view of recent company performance

-- Management’s Discussion and Analysis (MD&A) – Where leadership can explain results from the previous year and provide color that would ordinarily be lacking, including recently-amended changes like:
+- Management’s Discussion and Analysis (MD&A) – Where leadership can explain the results of operations from the previous year and provide color that would ordinarily be lacking, including recently-amended changes like: